How To Recession-Proof Your Finances

 Set aside six months' worth of expenses to create an emergency fund.
 No amount is too big or too small.
 The key is to start somewhere and start with an amount you can afford.
 Whatever size contribution you make, you are taking action to save money for a rainy day.

-If you lack the discipline to set aside money independently, set up automatic contributions for each pay period.
-Regularly contributing to your savings account each pay period can help you develop an essential savings habit.
+If you lack the discipline to set aside money on your own, set up automatic contributions to come out each pay period.
+Regularly contributing to your savings account each pay period can help you develop an important savings habit.

 Reduce as many monthly expenses as possible.
 Begin with high-interest credit cards.

-The Federal Reserve's four hikes in 2022 raised rates by a total of 2.25 percentage points, meaning consumers now pay an extra $225 in interest on every $10,000 in debt.
+The Fed's four hikes in 2022 raised rates by a total of 2.25 percentage points, meaning consumers are now paying an extra $225 in interest on every $10,000 in debt.
 Having a revolving balance each month can cost you thousands of dollars.

 Eliminating credit card debt frees up income that can be used to build an emergency fund or pay down other debt.